Key Regulatory Considerations for Importing Cosmetics into Singapore

-Cosmetic products are substances or mixtures designed for use on the external parts of the body, such as the skin, hair, nails, lips, and teeth, for the purpose of cleansing, perfuming, protecting, or enhancing appearance.
-In Singapore, all cosmetic products must comply with safety regulations and require a cosmetic product notification before they can be distributed or sold.
-This ensures the products meet health and safety standards established by the Health Sciences Authority (HSA).
+Cosmetic products are substances or mixtures intended for application to the external parts of the body, such as the skin, hair, nails, lips and teeth, for purposes including cleansing, perfuming, protecting or enhancing appearance.

 Cosmetics are required to be notified through the cosmetic product notification process before they can be sold in the market unless they fall under the circumstances below: